 7. The Dwelf Cat

-The Dwelf Cat is a bit of a strange looking cat.
+The Dwelf cat is a bit of a strange-looking cat.
 Some people love its appearance, but others are a bit freaked out by it.
-The reason why this breed is called a “Dwelf” is because it’s a dwarf cat that has facial features that somewhat resemble an elf – big eyes, long ears and a triangular face.
+The reason why this breed is called a “Dwelf” is that it’s a dwarf cat that has facial features that somewhat resemble an elf – big eyes, long ears, and a triangular face.

-These cats are usually describe as being kind of dog-like – they’re very active, social, and affectionate but that also means that they need quite a lot of care and interaction.
+These cats are usually described as being kind of dog-like – they’re very active, social, and affectionate but that also means that they need quite a lot of care and interaction.

 This cat breed is calm, confident, and intelligent.
 It will often spend hours playing but also enjoys spending time on your lap.
 The Skookum is often described as staying “kitten-like” all throughout their life in their behavior as well as their appearance, partly due to their short stature.

 The Genetta is a breed that was started by Shannon Kiley in 2006.
 This breed is a cross of the Munchkin, the Bengal, and the Savannah Cat.
 Because this cat has parentage from the Munchkin, it has very short legs.
 It also has the striking pattern of the Bengal cat, making it a very desirable breed.

 This breed is currently not recognized by the International Cat Association but breeders are in the process of getting it recognized.

 This breed is affectionate, playful, and energetic.
 Because of these traits, they will need a lot of attention and interaction.